2i2c-org/docs/admin/howto/replicate.md

 1. Make sure the user has an AWS account created for them and they can successfully authenticate from the command line.
    See the [AWS guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-authentication-short-term.html) for more details.

-2. Assign the user the `AssumeHomedirsArchiveAccess` policy, which allows them to access the S3 bucket where the home directories are archived.
+2. Assign the `AssumeHomedirsArchiveAccess` policy to their AWS IAM user, which allows them to access the S3 bucket where the home directories are archived.
-   You can do this by attaching the policy to their user account in AWS IAM.
-   Replace `<username>` with the user's name and `<account-number>` with your AWS account number.
+   Replace `<username>` with the user's name and `<account-number>` with the AWS account number.

     ```bash
     aws iam attach-user-policy \